GeoDan87/CIT225/Syllabus.md

 ## COURSE FORMAT: Middletown Campus (M)
 Plan to attend class at the Middletown campus at the designated days and times.
-- Mondays 6 PM - 8PM
+- Mondays 6PM - 8PM
-- Wednesdays 6 PM - 8 PM.
+- Wednesdays 6PM - 8 PM.

 ## RELATIONSHIP TO PROGRAMS:
 This course may be applicable to several programs.
 Consult your advisor and refer to the SUNY Orange catalog (https://sunyorange.edu/catalog/) that contains additional information relating to this course and to your program to ensure that this course is applicable to your chosen program of study.

 ## STUDENT LEARNING OUTCOMES:
 After completing this course, students will be able to:
-● Design a conceptually sound database system normalized to 3rd normal form ● Explain various industry standard data structuring models (e.g. Entity-Relation Diagrams) ● Develop and implement a complete database system.
+- Design a conceptually sound database system normalized to 3rd normal form
+- Explain various industry standard data structuring models (e.g. Entity-Relation Diagrams)
+- Develop and implement a complete database system.
-● Understand basic SQL and its use in data management (insertion, retrieval, etc.)
+- Understand SQL and its use in data management (insertion, retrieval, etc.)

-CHRONOLOGY OF STUDY: See last page.

 ## TYPES OF ASSESSMENTS / GRADE DISTRIBUTION:
 - Exams 60%